Ph.D. in Organizational Leadership FAQ's

 Q. If I have previously taken the test but it has been more than five years can I still submit a copy of my scores?

 - A.¬†GRE, MAT or GMAT scores must be within the last five years.
 Testing sites do not keep records for more than five years.

 - A.¬†The scores on the GRE, MAT and GMAT are typically inadequate if they fall below the 50th percentile.
 However we are careful to review the entire portfolio of the applicant.
 If scores are below the 50th percentile but other elements are strong an applicant may well be accepted.

 Q. How many hours a week are necessary to complete the assignments?

 - A.¬†Most of our current students are experiencing a minimum of fifteen to twenty hours to complete the assignments.
 Time spent on course work is relative to the speed at which you read for comprehension and the expectations of individual professors.¬† This academically rigorous PhD program incorporates theories and practical applications.

 Q. How do students balance their commitments?

 - A.¬†An adjustment managing your time will be necessary when committing to the Ph.D. leadership program.
 Students find they need to make choices and sacrifices in their schedules for the duration of the program.
-View the recent video added to our website entitled; Managing Day to Day.
+Please view the video under the About the Program section of the Web site: Managing Day to Day.

 Q. Do most students still maintain their full time jobs while completing their PhD?